 NMIMS-NPAT 2020 Goes Online: The Era of Exam-from-home is Here

-MUMBAI, April 30, 2020 /PRNewswire/ -- NMIMS has been a thought leader in educational excellence by envisioning the future trends and implementing new-age learning methodology.
-The University has been at the forefront of cutting-edge higher education, with industry focused programs and futuristic curriculum.
+MUMBAI, May 1, 2020 /PRNewswire/ -- SVKM's NMIMS has been a thought leader in educational excellence by envisioning the future trends and implementing new-age learning methodology.
+The University has been at the forefront of cutting-edge higher education, with industry focussed programs and futuristic curriculum.
 In the wake of COVID-19, NMIMS has taken the required measures to move the NMIMS-NPAT exam online for the academic year 2020.
 This is a major step forward in a positive direction which goes beyond online classrooms.
 Students can now appear in the exam from the safety of their homes, with Online Proctored (OP) test.

 A new era of digital examination: